-Evergrande shares fall 10% as trading resumes in Hong Kong
+Evergrande shares fall 14% as trading resumes in Hong Kong

 But, he added, "there is no guarantee that the group will be able to meet its financial obligations".

-The indebted property giant has reportedly missed interest payments to overseas investors twice in recent weeks.
+In recent weeks, the indebted property giant has reportedly missed interest payments to overseas investors twice.